jwuzzle/skyquest-client/README.md

 - Data in the challenges will need to be saved for the user

 JSON Files
-- Will hold data for state information, airline information
+- Will hold data for state information, airline information.
+Located on both the client and server side.

 ### Endpoints